MilosMladenovicWork/tranquility-code/src/content/team/brkic-uros.md

 weight: 2
 ---

 Uros Brkic is our Backend Development Specialist, dedicated to creating robust, secure, and efficient backend solutions.
-With extensive knowledge of NodeJS and various database systems, including SQL (PostgreSQL, MySQL) and NoSQL (MongoDB), Uros ensures that your data is in safe hands.
+With extensive knowledge of NodeJS and various database systems, including SQL (PostgreSQL) and NoSQL (MongoDB, Redis), Uros ensures that your data is in safe hands.